okasi/pobu/README.md

 <br />

-## Future
+## Future plans
-*Future plans/ideas*

-When Expo SDK v33 is released, rewrite the view w/ Expo for Web.
+* When Expo SDK v33 is released, rewrite the view w/ Expo for Web.

+* Time zone intelligence.

+* Reusable bookables with multiple/range of avaliable dates & times.

 <br />